Amending the Lonely Runner Spectrum Conjecture: Large common factors

 \end{theorem}

-\begin{proof} Without the loss of generality, let $\gcd(v_1,v_2,v_3) = g$.
-Due to the assumption that the four speeds do not share a common factor, $v_4$ and $g$ are co-prime.
-The Lonely Runner Conjecture for $3$ runners dictates that there exists a time $t$ such that
+\begin{proof} Since we assume that the $n$ speeds do not share a common factor, $v_{n}$ and $g$ are co-prime.
+The Lonely Runner Conjecture for $n-1$ runners dictates that there exists a time $t$ such that